artart222/file-renamer/README.md

-# wallpaperes-renamer
+# file-renamer
-A command line tool that renames wallpaper directory files for you
+A command line tool for renaming files in a directory